MarkCondello/dev-notes/Docker/index.md

 The idea of docker compose is to create a docker-compose.yml file and then run it.
 Inside the docker-compose.yml file you can define the images, ports, volumes, and other parameters.
-It creates a docker network and then creates the containers. this way you can have multiple containers running in the same network.
+It creates a docker network and then creates the containers.
+This way you can have multiple containers running in the same network.

 ## Docker compose commands